 WHAT DOES THE SCHOLARSHIP FUND?

-Our scholarship pays for tuition and fees.
-Students may be awarded scholarships up to a maximum total of $15,000, distributed as follows: $1500 per school year for freshman and sophomore years and $6,000 per school year at a university for junior and senior years
+Students are awarded scholarships up to a maximum total of $15,000.
+Scholarship amount per semester varies based on GPA and credits, as well as whether the student starts at Collin College or a 4-year university.
+A typical distribution is a as follows: $1500 per school year for freshman and sophomore years and $6,000 per school year at a university for junior and senior years

 Students are required to turn in class schedules at the beginning of each semester and their grades at the end of each semester.

 Transcripts are reviewed each semester to ensure that students are choosing classes that apply towards their degree plan.

 Students must maintain a minimum GPA of 2.5.
 If a student drops below 2.5, s/he will not be eligible for a scholarship the following semester until the GPA is restored by taking courses at their own expense.

 New students are required to attend a 1 day orientation during the summer before their first semester in college.
 During the orientation, students will learn about a variety of topics, ranging from how to choose and register for classes, how to find academic support, and how to get involved with student life.